-- The Futures Trust Safer Recruitment Policy - Barr's Hill School's Code of Conduct - The Futures Trust's Suitability Policy -Statement on the Recruitment of Exoffenders - The Futures Trust Reference Policy (Providing and requesting) - Barr's Hill School's Volunteer Policy - The Futures Trust's ICT Acceptable Use Policy - Barr's Hill School's Visitor Management Policy - Barr's Hill School's Behaviour Policy - Barr's Hill School's Educational Visits Policy - Barr's Hill School's Children Missing Education Policy
+- Barr's Hill School's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other Staff and Volunteers - Barr's Hill School's Whistleblowing Policy - The Futures Trust Safer Recruitment Policy - Barr's Hill School's Code of Conduct - The Futures Trust's Suitability Policy -Statement on the Recruitment of Exoffenders - The Futures Trust Reference Policy (Providing and requesting) - Barr's Hill School's Volunteer Policy - The Futures Trust's ICT Acceptable Use Policy - Barr's Hill School E-Safety Policy - Barr's Hill School's Visitor Management Policy - Barr's Hill School's Behaviour Policy - Barr's Hill School's Educational Visits Policy - Barr's Hill School's Children Missing Education Policy

-2.8 Scope
+2.10 Scope

-- 2.8.1 This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Barr's Hill School or The Future's Trust.
-All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated. - 2.8.2 Rather than duplicating content from Keeping Children Safe in Education (September 2019) in this policy, it should be understood that Barr's Hill School will always refer to this document as the benchmark for all safeguarding practice.
+2.10.1 This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Barr's Hill School or The Future's Trust.
+All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated.

+2.10.2 Rather than duplicating content from Keeping Children Safe in Education (September 2020) in this policy, it should be understood that Barr's Hill School will always refer to this document as the benchmark for all safeguarding practice.